Results 1,361 to 1,380 of 2318

 I did watch Rollerball earlier today.
 The 1975 original, not the terrible 2002 remake.
 It certainly didn't age too well.
 Besides from everything looking incredibly 70s, the plot revolves around the idea that corporations effectively replace elected governments and the Rollerball game was designed to show the futility of individual effort.
 They even say it out loud in the movie.
 It's supposed to be dystopian.
 From a modern perspective this seems just bizarre seeing as corporations these days do pretty much the opposite.

 Overall it's not a great movie and really more interesting as a historical artifact to see what (some) people were afraid of back in the day.
-Otherwise there is nothing special about it."Reason is the madness of the strongest"
+Otherwise there is nothing special about it.to wound the autumnal city.

 09-05-2013, 10:13 AM #1371